10 Most Attractive Cities for Expats in China

 Sanya is a stunning beach-side city situated in the most southern part of China’s Hainan island.
-Today, the city is a booming tourist destination, witnessing the rapid development of classy resorts and other beach-front businesses.
-But in Sanya, there’s always a nice quiet place for retiring expats to reside.
-Also, if you’re looking for a job in the tourism industry, you’ll find plenty of opportunities here.
+Today, the city is a booming tourist destination, with classy resorts and other beach-front businesses.
+If you’re looking for a job in the tourism industry, you’ll find plenty of opportunities here.

 - Temperature range: 18°C (64.4) to 31°C (87.8)

 - Best for: Expats looking to retire or those looking for a job in tourism

 Chengdu is the capital of China’s southwestern Sichuan province.
 Its history dates back to more than 2,000 years and today, it’s one of the most developed international cities in the Southwest of China.